Campus Communications on COVID-19

 For students who remain on campus, the Tazewell County Health Department representative said there is no need for self- or mandatory-quarantine.

-We will continue to follow the lead of health officials from the Tazewell County Health Department and Virginia Department of Health.
+We will continue to follow the lead of health officials from the Tazewell County Health Department and the Virginia Department of Health.
 Please know that we will continue to sanitize campus each day as we have since the onset of this pandemic.
 For our students remaining on campus, and our entire campus community, we encourage you to continue these best practices:

 - Self-monitoring: If you feel symptomatic, check for a fever by taking your temperature twice a day.
 Be aware of any developing cough or difficulty breathing.
 Continue practicing social distancing and stay home.
 If you develop a fever, cough, or difficulty breathing while self-monitoring, call your health care provider for further instructions.
 Do not immediately go to the hospital or urgent care.
 Your health care provider will want to determine your symptoms before you enter a public space.